theomthakur/airbnb-pricing-recommendation-data-science/README.md

 This project develops a machine learning-based pricing recommendation system for Airbnb property managers in New York City.
 Using data from Inside Airbnb, we predict optimal nightly rates to maximize revenue while maintaining healthy occupancy rates.

-**Business Problem:** Property managers need to dynamically price their listings to balance occupancy and profitability.
+**Business Problem:** Property managers need to dynamically price their listings to balance occupancy and profitability in a competitive short-term rental market.

-**Solution:** ML models trained on 2,000+ NYC listings to predict competitive market rates based on property features, location, and demand indicators.
+**Solution:** Gradient Boosting regression model trained on 1,937 NYC entire home listings across eight diverse neighborhoods (Williamsburg, Upper East Side, Astoria, Bedford-Stuyvesant, Hell's Kitchen, Harlem, Bushwick, Crown Heights), achieving RMSE of $100.14 and R² of 0.6514.

 ---